manish1996/Aravali-Ngo-Website/README.md

 # Aravali-Ngo-Website
-Its an real life project- a website for aravali ngo.
+Its a real life project- a website for aravali ngo.